frreiro/wallet-cash-backend/README.md

 ## 📝 Description

-NG.cash is a private web bank API that allows users to make transactions between themselves
+NG.cash is a private web wallet API that allows users to make transactions between themselves, this project is a challenge for a job at NG.CASH.

 ## 🚀 Technologies